rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 // etc...
 ```

 Gross!
 I have to write all that myself, every time I want a simple Store?
 Which I'm supposed to use every time I have a piece of information I want to display??
-Do you think I have unlimited numbers of Facebook Engineers or something??!!11! (okay, I can think of *one* place that's true...)
+Do you think I have unlimited numbers of Facebook Engineers or something? (okay, I can think of *one* place that's true...)

 ### Flux Stores: the Missing Piece